Usage

 Save an ontology

 Use the PyIndexedOntology.save_to_file function to write the ontology to a file.
 Again, the serialization is guessed by the file extension and defaults to OWL/XML.
-Alternatively, specify the serialization format explicitely with the serialization option.
+Alternatively, specify the serialization format explicitly with the serialization option.

 import pyhornedowl